laradumps/laradumps-docs/docs/laravel/get-started/configuration.md

 ### App Host

-The host setting allows your project to communicate with LaraDumps Desktop App.
+Desktop App Host.
+Your Laravel project will send Dumps to this address.

-Modify the host to match project's environment.
-Change the `.env` file key `DS_APP_HOST`.
+You can configure the host in your `.env` file, under the key `DS_APP_HOST`.

+In most cases, it will be your localhost:

 ```shell
 DS_APP_HOST=127.0.0.1